MatthewYong/recipes-connected/README.md

 - [Tinyjpg.com](https://tinyjpg.com/) is used to reduce the size of the JPG images
 - [Tinypng.com](https://tinypng.com/) is used to reduce the size of the PNG images

 Wireframe
 - [Balsamic](https://balsamiq.com/) is used to draw wireframes for the skeleton plane and making the visual design of the structure plane

+Database Diagram
+- [Visual Paradigm](https://online.visual-paradigm.com/) is used to to show the database architecture of MongoDB

 Testing
 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) is used to test the responsiveness of the website and to debug any problems